A graph-based formalism for surface codes and twists: Open problems

 In this work, we took a rigorous look at qubit surface codes defined from embedded graphs.
 We related them to Majorana surface codes, calculated the number of encoded qubits, and bounded the code distance in general with more specific cases worked out exactly.

 There remain some interesting questions, however.
 First, it would be very nice to be able to calculate (efficiently) the code distance of an arbitrary surface code defined by Definition~\ref{def:qubit_surface_code}.
 We illustrated a prickly example in Fig.~\ref{fig:obstruction} and the codes in Section~\ref{sec:generalized_triangle} lack rigorous distance proofs, for instance.
 If the distance cannot be efficiently calculated exactly, can a multiplicative approximation be found better than the factor $1/2$ approximation of Theorem~\ref{thm:distance_bounds_from_doubled_graph}?
 Inapproximability (see e.g.~\cite{trevisan2004inapproximability}) in complexity theory might be applicable if indeed the exact distance calculation is NP-hard.
+We note that existing algorithms for exact distance calculation in the literature are limited to CSS surface codes \cite{breuckmann2017hyperbolic} or require exponential time for some of the codes in our formalism \cite{cao2023quantum}.

 A second interesting problem is to create a graph-based formalism for color code twists as described by Kesselring et al. \cite{kesselring2018boundaries}.
 By this we mean that one should be able to define twisted color codes on arbitrary embedded graphs, where the variety of twists correspond to (local) features of the graph, just as we found that surface code twists arise at odd-degree vertices.
 For instance, while untwisted color codes are defined from graphs with 3-colorable, even-degree faces, a twist may arise in a more general graph where a face has odd-degree.